fpagliughi/sockpp/README.md

 Since a `socket` can not be copied, the only choice would be to move the socket to a function like this.

-It is a common patern, especially in client applications, to have one thread to read from a socket and another thread to write to the socket.
+It is a common pattern, especially in client applications, to have one thread to read from a socket and another thread to write to the socket.
 In this case the underlying socket handle can be considered thread safe (one read thread and one write thread).
 But even in this scenario, a `sockpp::socket` object is still not thread-safe due especially to the cached error value.
 The write thread might see an error that happened on the read thread and visa versa.

 The solution for this case is to use the `socket::clone()` method to make a copy of the socket.
 This will use the system's `dup()` function or similar create another socket with a duplicated copy of the socket handle.
 This has the added benefit that each copy of the socket can maintain an independent lifetime.
 The underlying socket will not be closed until both objects go out of scope.